awsdocs/aws-cloudformation-user-guide/doc_source/working-with-templates-cfn-designer-walkthrough-updatebasicwebserver.md

    1. Define a dependency for the Auto Scaling group to the public route:
       + From the `WebServerFleet` resource, drag the `DependsOn` connection to the `PublicRoute` resource\.

-      This dependency means that AWS CloudFormation won't create the `WebServerFleet` resource until the public route is complete\.
-Otherwise, if the public route isn't available when the web server instances are starting up, they won't be able to send signals \(using the cfn\-signal helper script\) to notify AWS CloudFormation when their configurations and application deployments are complete\.
+      This dependency means that CloudFormation won't create the `WebServerFleet` resource until the public route is complete\.
+Otherwise, if the public route isn't available when the web server instances are starting up, they won't be able to send signals \(using the cfn\-signal helper script\) to notify CloudFormation when their configurations and application deployments are complete\.

 1. Specify the properties for the resources that you added\.